Taal Volcano: Pre-20th century recorded eruptions

-There were 54 recorded eruptions at Taal between 1572 and 1977.
 The first recorded eruption occurred in 1572, the year Augustinian friars founded the town of Taal on the shores of the lake (on what is now San Nicolas, Batangas).
 In 1591, another mild eruption took place, producing great masses of smoke from the crater.
 From 1605 to 1611, the volcano displayed such great activity that Father Tomas de Abreu had a huge cross of anubing wood erected on the brink of the crater.

 The now-dormant Binintiang Malaki (Giant Leg) cone was the center of the 1707 and 1715 eruptions.

 Between 1707 and 1731, the center of volcanic activity shifted from the Main Crater to other parts of Volcano Island.
 The eruptions of 1707 and 1715 occurred in Binintiang Malaki (Giant Leg) crater, the cinder cone visible from Tagaytay Ridge, and was accompanied by thunder and lightning.
 Minor eruptions also occurred in Binintiang Munti crater on the westernmost tip of the island in 1709 and 1729.
 A more violent event happened on September 24, 1716, blowing out the entire southeastern portion of the crater of Calauit, opposite Mount Macolod.
 Father Manuel de Arce noted that the 1716 eruption "killed all the fishes...as if they had been cooked, since the water had been heated to a degree that it appeared to have been taken from a boiling caldron".
 The 1731 eruption off Pira-Piraso, the eastern tip of the island, created a new island.

-The Main Crater began experiencing further activity on August 11, 1749, and its eruptions were particularly violent (VEI = 4) until 1753.
+The Main Crater began experiencing further activity on August 11, 1749, and its eruptions were particularly violent with some reaching VEI of 4 up until 1753.
 Then came the 6 month long eruption of 1754, Taal Volcano's greatest recorded eruption, which lasted from May 15 to December 12.
 The eruption caused the relocation of the towns of Tanauan, Taal, Lipa and Sala.
 The Pansipit River was blocked, causing the water level in the lake to rise.
 Father Bencuchillo stated that of Taal, "nothing was left...except the walls of the church and convent...everything was buried beneath a layer of stones, mud, and ashes".
-After lake was blocked, some fish adapted to the freshwater environment such as the Sardinella tawilis.
+After the lake was blocked, some fish adapted to the freshwater environment such as the Sardinella tawilis.